dictation-toolbox/Caster/docs/Installation.md

   In order to use Legion, you may need to install [Microsoft Visual C++ Redistributable Packages for Visual Studio 2019 (x86).](https://support.microsoft.com/en-nz/help/2977003/the-latest-supported-visual-c-downloads).
 We have found that Legion works without this requirement on Windows 10 computers that are up-to-date but not on all Windows 7 computers, even with the VS packages installed.
 Please raise an issue if you find Legion still doesn't work on Windows 10 after installing the requirement or if you have managed to get Legion working on Windows 7.

 **NatLink**

+- Visual C++ Runtime Error R6034 on Dragon launch.
+This is related to Natlink

+  - You can safely ignore it.

+  - Fix "Core directory of NatLink (...\NatLink\MacroSystem\core) there is a directory msvcr100fix.
+Please consult the README.txt file.
+See if copying the dll file (msvcr100.dll) to the Core directory (one step up) solves your problem."
+Note: Not recommended for Windows 10.
+  - A dated discussion [VoiceCoder](https://groups.yahoo.com/neo/groups/VoiceCoder/conversations/topics/7925) on the issue.

 - When using `start_configurenatlink.py` gives  `ImportError: No module named six"` or `ImportError: No module named future"`